jeffro256/carrot/src/carrot_raw.md

 #### Point conversion

-We define a function `ConvertPubkeyE(K)` that can transform an Ed25519 curve point into a Curve25519 point, preserving group structure.
+We define a function `ConvertPointE(K)` that can transform an Ed25519 curve point into a Curve25519 point, preserving group structure.
 The conversion is done with the equivalence `x = (v + 1) / (1 - v)`, where `v` is the Ed25519 y-coordinate and `x` is the Curve25519 x-coordinate.
 Notice that the x-coordinates of Ed25519 points and the y-coordinates of Curve25519 points are not considered.
 Since the y coordinate is ignored during serialization of Curve25519 points, the conversion should be unambiguous, with only one result.

 #### Private keys